proinsias/proinsias.github.io/_drafts/stoicism.md

 >
 > ― <cite>Saint Francis of Assisi</cite>.

-Although I have appreciated the sentiment of this prayer for many years, it does not come with a lot of practical advice on how to apply it in daily stressful life.
+I’ve always appreciated the sentiment of this prayer, but I struggled to find practical ways to apply it during stressful times.
 Nevertheless, I have found different sources of wisdom that echo this message and do provide the guidance I desire.